Student Disciplinary Regulations (Code of Conduct)

 - Research Misconduct.
 Students must also comply with the university policy on Research Misconduct.
 The policy prohibits research misconduct, which is fabrication, falsification, or plagiarism in proposing, performing, or reviewing research or in reporting research results.

-- In addition, students are responsible for adhering to expectations in course syllabi and for following directions given by faculty and instructors related to assignments and exams.
+- In addition, students are responsible for adhering to expectations in course syllabi and on coursework and exams, and for following directions given by faculty, instructors, and testing center regulations related to assignments and exams.

 - Policies and Laws.
 Students and student/campus organizations are subject to ISU's alcohol policies and federal, state, and local laws.
 Violations of the policies or laws include, but are not limited to, the illegal possession, use, manufacture, distribution, or sale of alcoholic beverages or controlled substances both on and off campus.
 Members of the university community are accountable for their own actions and are expected to make responsible, lawful decisions regarding the use of alcohol.
 Alcohol must only be used in ways that neither harm nor degrade the individual or the university community.
 Students under the legal age may not use altered or falsified identification to procure alcohol.